wthdevelopers/wthslack/README.md

   2. Both OAuth Access Token and Bot User OAuth Access Token are utilized
   3. `Messages Tab` enabled
   4. `Incoming Webhooks` activated (with only one existing `Webhook URL`)
-  5. `Interactivity` enabled with the appropriate Request URL
+  5. `Interactivity` enabled with the appropriate Request URL (`/actions` endpoint)
-  6. `Slash Commands` enabled for the respective commands
+  6. `Slash Commands` enabled for the respective commands with the appropriate Request URL (`/commands` endpoint) and the `Escape channels, users, and links sent to your app` option enabled
   7. `Bot Token Scopes`:

       * `channels:history`